 - 1. Ensure I2S clocks have been stable and valid for at least 50ms. - 2.
 Write 0x00 to register 0x05 (exit shutdown command may not be serviced for as much as 240ms after trim following AVDD/DVDD powerup ramp). - 3.
-Wait at least 1ms+1.3\tstart (where tstart is specified by register 0x1A). - 4.
+Wait at least 1ms+1.3\Tstart (where Tstart is specified by register 0x1A). - 4.
 Proceed with normal operation.

-Controlled Powerdown Sequence
+Powerdown Sequence

-Use the following sequence to powerdown the device and its supplies when time permits a controlled shutdown:
+Use the following sequence to powerdown the device and its supplies:

-- 1. Enter shutdown (sequence defined above). - 2.
-Assert RESET=0. - 3.
-Drive digital inputs low and ramp down PVCC/AVCC supply as follows: - Drive all digital inputs low after RESET has been low for at least 2us. - Ramp down PVCC/AVCC while ensuring that it remains above 10V until RESET has been low for at least 2us. - 4.
-Ramp down AVDD/DVDD while ensuring that it remains above 3V until PVCC/AVCC is below 7.5V and observing absolute maximum ratings for digital inputs.
+- 1. If time permits, enter shutdown (sequence defined above); else, in case of sudden power loss, assert PDNZ=0 and wait at least 2ms. - 2.
+Assert RESETZ=0. - 3.
+Drive digital inputs low and ramp down PVDD supply as follows: - Drive all digital inputs low after RESETZ has been low for at least 2us. - Ramp down PVDD while ensuring that it remains above 8V until RESETZ has been low for at least 2us. - 4.
+Ramp down AVDD/DVDD while ensuring that it remains above 3V until PVDD is below 6V and that it is never more than 2.5V below the digital inputs.